kik369/docker-web-interface/README.md

 > -   Frontend: http://localhost:3002
 > -   Backend API: http://localhost:5000

-## Documentation for Developers 👩‍💻

-### API Endpoints

--   GET /api/containers - List all containers
--   GET /api/containers/{id} - Get container details
--   GET /api/containers/{id}/logs - Get container logs
--   WS /api/ws - WebSocket endpoint for real-time updates

-### Development Guidelines

-1. Follow the established code style
-2. Write unit tests for new features
-3. Update documentation for API changes
-4. Use feature branches for development

-### Local Development

-1. Start backend:

-    ```bash
-    cd backend
-    pip install -r requirements.txt
-    flask run
-    ```

-2. Start frontend:
-    ```bash
-    cd frontend
-    npm install
-    npm start
-    ```

 ## Notes and Reminders ⚠️

-> 🚨 **Warning:** The application is currently being monitored using `docker compose up --watch`.
-Do not restart services manually as it will interfere with the monitoring process.

 > 💡 **Tips:**
 >
 > -   All configuration changes should be made through environment variables
 > -   Check application logs for monitoring and debugging

----

-For any questions or issues, please open a GitHub issue or contact the maintainers.